How to Install Signal on Ubuntu 22.04 | 20.04

 sudo flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo

-This command adds the Flathub repository to your Flatpak configuration, ensuring you have access to a wide variety of applications, including Signal.
+This command adds the Flathub repository to your Flatpak configuration, ensuring you have access to various applications, including Signal.

-With Flathub enabled, you can now proceed to install Signal using the flatpak install command.
+With Flathub enabled, you can install Signal using the flatpak install command.
 Run the following command in your terminal:

 flatpak install flathub org.signal.Signal -y

-This command installs the Signal Messenger from the Flathub repository, providing you with the latest version of the application.
+This command installs the Signal Desktop from the Flathub repository, providing you with the latest version of the application.

-Now that you have successfully installed Signal Messenger, it’s time to launch the application and start enjoying its features.
-There are multiple ways to open Signal, and we will discuss each of them to accommodate your preferences.
+Now that you have successfully installed Signal Messenger, it’s time to launch the application and enjoy its features.
+There are multiple ways to open Signal, and we will discuss each to accommodate your preferences.

 To open Signal using the terminal, execute the following command based on your installation method: